SanderRonde/home-automation/README.md

 #### Explain

 The explain module works by adding another layer on top of the regular logging layer.
 When certain actions that are deemed important are performed (for example turning off the lights or LEDs), the source of the command is stored.
 For example this action could have been performed through the bot, through the app or through the API.
 This data can later be requested and a summary of what happened in the last X minutes can be sent to telegram or read aloud using the Cast module.

+#### Info-screen

+The info-screen module works through some fairly simple REST API's hosted on localhost.
+Because it's all hosted on and only accessible from localhost, there isn't much need for complexity.
+Getting the temperature from inside is done through the temperature module and getting the temperature outside is done through the [openweathermap API](https://openweathermap.org/api).
+The upcoming calendar is fetched through google's calendar API, first requring the user to give permission to the app for their google account.

 #### Telegram bot